suprajaarthi/Emoji-matching-game-/README.md

 Emoji matching game  in js

-- To Get the card :
+- To Access the card :
   - Use query selector

+- To flip the card :
+  - Add Event Listener

 - Methods involved :
   - Flip the card